German submarine U-47 (1938): Third to ninth patrol

-Eighth patrol

 U-47s eighth patrol began on 14 October 1940 when she left her home port of Lorient.
-While her eighth patrol lasted ten days, she sank four enemy vessels and damaged a further two in only two days.
-On 19 October, U-47 damaged the British vessel Shirak and sank Uganda and Wandby, both of which were British registered.
-The next day, the U-boat damaged the British vessel Athelmonarch and sank La Estancia as well as Whitford Point.
-She returned to port three days later on 23 October.
+While her eighth patrol lasted ten days, she sank four enemy ships and damaged a further two in only two days.
+On 19 October, U-47 damaged the British ship Shirak and sank Uganda and Wandby, both of which were British registered.
+The next day, the U-boat damaged the British ship Athelmonarch, and sank La Estancia and Whitford Point.
+She returned to port three days later, on 23 October.

-Ninth patrol

 U-47 left her home port of Lorient on 3 November 1940 and moved out into the North Atlantic in search of Allied convoys.
-During her ninth patrol, she damaged three ships, Gonçalo Velho, Conch and Dunsley, and sank Ville d´Arlon.
+During her ninth patrol, she damaged three ships, Gonçalo Velho, Conch and Dunsley, and sank SS Ville d´Arlon.
 U-47 returned to Lorient for the last time on 6 December.
 On her return Kretschmer presented Adolf Hitler with a lifebelt from Conch which U-47 had damaged.